-If you are looking for a fantastic guided meditation to start (or end) your day, here’s a highly recommended meditation by Vishen Lakhiani:
+If you are looking for a fantastic guided meditation to start (or end) your day, here’s a highly recommended meditation by Vishen:

-Obtaining an overall health of living is the essential goal when working to build good habits for life.
-Hopefully, these examples of good habits (mindfulness, nutrition, exercise, relationships, emotions, and meditation) and ways to improve them will help you build the next best version of you.
+Obtaining the overall health of living is the essential goal when working to build good habits for life.
+Hopefully, these examples of good habits (mindfulness, nutrition, exercise, relationships, emotions, and meditation) and ways to improve them will help you build the next best version of yourself.

-Asking ourselves honestly about what good habits are and how to build better patterns through my decisions will be essential when implementing new activities to a daily routine.
+Asking ourselves honestly about what good habits are and how to build better patterns through my decisions will be essential when implementing new activities into a daily routine.

 All it takes to build good habits is to make one better decision after another until your full way of performing alters into a brand-new way of living.